 - To encourage students to take a more active and engaged approach in understanding the implications of international events and conditions

 - To encourage students to develop original and creative initiatives that are intended to raise the standard of living both at home and abroad

 - To expose students to the growing complexities of global relations and the processes that guide them

-The Global Health Studies major requires 42-53 semester credit hours, including experiential learning.
+The Global Health Studies major requires a minimum of 45 semester credit hours, including experiential learning.
 Students fulfill experiential learning requirements through an exciting combination of offerings that include internships, study or travel abroad, and field research.
 Research projects are administered by the faculty and can generate a range of products, from the traditional research thesis that can be presented at professional academic conferences, to practical and creative initiatives intended to deal with a specific set of challenges.